 We think that either of these companies will do a great job of aligning your smile, and we’ll confidently recommend them both.
-Still, Byte has some concrete advantages over EZ Smile.
+Still, we think Byte has some advantages over EZ Smile.

 - Nighttime-Only Treatment: If wearing aligners for 22+ hours a day sounds daunting or doesn’t work with your schedule, Byte offers a nighttime-only plan called Byte At-Night.
 It only requires ten consecutive hours of daily wear.
 EZ Smile doesn’t have a comparable option.